Makalaster/wasteland-wares/README.md

 **Week 5:**
 - Define your features and write conditions and user stories
-- Create paper prototypes - get input from other people on your prototypes!
+- Create paper prototypes - get input from other people on your prototypes! **(Must be approved by instructors)**
 - Write your non-Android classes to model the products for your app and unit tests as needed
 - Plan out your database - exactly what table(s) and columns you'll need
 - Write your `SQLiteOpenHelper` class to create your table(s) and add your data